System Design Space

 Read review

-Rule: Strive for weak connascence between modules (Name, Type) and allow strong only inside the module.
-The stronger the connascence, the closer the components should be.
+Rule: keep weak connascence between modules and allow strong connascence only inside them.
+The stronger the requirement to change together, the closer those elements should sit.

 Monolith